hubot-friends/hubot-service-discovery/RECONNECTION.md

 ## Overview

-The ServiceDiscoveryClient now includes robust auto-reconnection capabilities with configurable retry intervals and exponential backoff.
+The DiscoveryServiceClient now includes robust auto-reconnection capabilities with configurable retry intervals and exponential backoff.
 This ensures the client maintains connectivity to the service discovery server even during network interruptions or server restarts.

 ## Features